Content revised 2017-09-10

 It is important to remember that we have stone tools because they are easily preserved.
-In contrast, especially for very early periods, it is rare for archaeologists to find examples of tools made of materials easily lost.
+In contrast, especially for very early periods, it is rare for archaeologists to find examples of tools made of materials more easily lost to decay.
 Such items range from flexible plant fibers used for clothing, basketry, fencing, or shelter thatch, to dense but ultimately impermanent materials like wood, bamboo, ivory, antler, or bone.
 Many, probably most, tools used in the Paleolithic were surely NOT made of stone.

 The modern Amazonian toothed knife shown at right is made of bone, with the teeth carefully notched into it.
 The modern Costa Rican arrow points shown at the left are wooden.
 The modern Icelandic "letter opener" below right is made from a sheep's horn with a wooden handle (with bark partially removed and partially retained).
 The "cutting" edges have not been sharpened but could have been.
 Similar tools made and used in the early Paleolithic would almost surely not survive to modern times.
 (We do in fact have some bone and wood tools from late Paleolithic times.)

 But even the earlier Lower Paleolithic surely had non-stone tools.
 It seems inconceivable that a form such as Homo habilis would have made the stone choppers that we find but would never have used a stick to pick his teeth, or that Homo erectus would have hunted with a stone-tipped thrusting spear, but would never have done anything with a pointed wooden pole.
 We know that wood and bamboo can produce remarkably sharp points and that they are still used as skewers today.
 Why should we imagine skewers to be a modern or even an Upper Paleolithic discovery?